CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/task-1.md

     ![](../images/image04.png)

-1. On the page that loads up, enter the following username, password and click on Log in.
+1. On the page that loads up, enter the username, password which is provided under **Environment Details** tab and click on Log in.

-   * admin : `paloalto`

-   * password : `Pal0Alt0@123`

 1. Now, you will be redirected to the dashboard to the VM-Series.